Cosmic-ray antiproton excess from annihilating tensor dark matter: Antiproton production from annihilating tensor dark matter

 In the non-relativistic limit, only the parity-conserving Higgs portal contributions survive and the velocity averaged cross section reads

+where $N_{c}=3$ for quarks and $N_{c}=1$ for leptons.
 Notice that $\langle\sigma v_{r} \rangle_{\bar{f}f}$ and the TDM mass $M$ are not independent parameters, thus the predictions are specific to the nature (space-time structure) of TDM.
-In order to keep consistency with the measured dark matter relic density, upper limits by XENON1T for the spin-independent dark matter-nucleon cross-section, indirect detection limits and the gamma-ray excess at the Milky Way galactic center, we consider in our calculations $M\in [62.470,62.505] \text{ GeV}$.
-For a given value of $M$ the corresponding value of $g_{s}(M)$ is fixed by the measured relic density given in Fig. 10 of Ref. \cite{Hernandez-Arellano:2019qgd}.
+In order to keep consistency with the measured dark matter relic density, upper limits by XENON1T for the spin-independent dark matter-nucleon cross-section, indirect detection limits and the gamma-ray excess at the Milky Way galactic center, we consider $M\in [62.470,62.505] \text{ GeV}$ and $g_s \in [0.98,1.01]\times 10^{-3}$ in our calculations.

-We use the PPC4DMID code \cite{Cirelli_2011} to obtain the antiproton flux produced in the hadronization of quarks or the hadronic decay of the $\tau$ lepton produced in the annihilation of TDM, and its propagation in the ISM.
+We use of PPC4DMID code \cite{Cirelli_2011} to obtain the antiproton flux produced in the hadronization of quarks or the hadronic decay of the $\tau$ lepton produced in the annihilation of TDM, and its propagation in the ISM.
 The code uses Monte Carlo simulations in order to find the differential spectra of antiprotons, including electroweak corrections.
 Although protons are also produced by the same mechanism, its contribution to the overall proton flux is very small and can be neglected.
 Only the antiproton production is large enough to be relevant in the calculation of the antiproton to proton flux ratio.
-The contributions of the relevant channels to the antiproton-proton ratio are shown in Fig. \ref{AntiPPratioTDM}, where we can see that the $\bar{b}b$ and $\bar{c}c$ channels yield an antiproton flux with a maximum in the energy range of the excess in the AMS-02 data and it is dominated by the $\bar{b}b$ channel.
+The contributions of the relevant channels to the antiproton-proton ratio are shown in Fig. \ref{AntiPPratioTDM}.